 In 1914, Bernard Gantmacher arrived from Ukraine to New York City.
-Empty handed, but determined to make a better future for himself, he enrolled at Colombia University, studying to become a pharmacist.
+Empty handed, but determined to make a better future for himself, he enrolled at Columbia University, studying to become a pharmacist.
 To finance his studies he worked night shifts in the garment district of the Lower East Side.
 His first job was to sew shirt collars and he soon proved to be a master at the sewing machine.
 There he met his future wife, Rose, who was working as a button and buttonhole specialist.

 In 1927, the couple moved to New Haven, Connecticut.
 The city was the center of a booming textile industry and Bernard set up business as a sub-contractor, making shirts for other labels.